jmjatlanta/bitshares-core-wiki/ElasticSearch-Plugin.md

 360000 records are inserted at this point of the replay in ES, means it is working.

-**Important: Replay with ES plugin will be always slower than the "save to ram" `account_history_plugin` so expect to wait more to be in sync than usual.**
+**Important: Replay with ES plugin will be always slower than the "save to ram" `account_history_plugin` so expect to wait a lot more to be in sync than usual.
+With the recommended hardware the synchronization can take 30 hours.**

 A synchronized node will look like this(screen capture 20/12/2017):